jdlph/Path4GMNS/README.md

 ### *Download the test data set*
 A simple test data set (the Chicago Sketch Network) along with the test script can be downloaded from [here](https://github.com/jdlph/Path4GMNS/tree/master/tests).
 We will provide more data sets later.
 ### *Get the shortest path between two nodes*
-The (static) shortest path based on the distance will be outputed in the format of a sequence of node/link IDs.
+Find the (static) shortest path (based on distance) and output it in the format of a sequence of node/link IDs.
 ```python
 import path4gmns as pg